 An excellent criminal defense attorney will do everything possible to develop excellent attorney-client relationships.
 Here are five important things you can do that may help your choice in an attorney and protection of your best interests until then.

 - Do a complete job on the confidential DefenseMap.com website.
 Get a copy of your completed Defense Map to your attorney as soon as possible.
-(If you have an attorney, you can mail, email, or hand a copy of your Map to your attorney, and if that attorney has a professional account with DefenseMap.com, you can transmit a copy to that account by entering the attorney’s email address on the Conclusion Page of the website.)
-Read your Map, consider how its contents look to you, and log back on to add more.
+(If you have an attorney, you can mail, email, or hand a copy of your Map to your attorney, and if that attorney has a professional account with DefenseMap.com, you can transmit a copy to that account by entering the attorney’s email address on the Conclusion Page of the website.
+My clients should enter: JeffKimmell@sbcglobal.net.)
+Read your Map, consider how its contents look to you, and log back on to add anything more you think your attorney should know.

 - Make sure your attorney always has your current contact information.
 This includes your address, email address, phone numbers, and any plans to travel or relocate.